milonmaze/privacy-terms-observatory-beta/www.twitch.tv/p/en/legal/transparency-report.md

 Subpoenas and preservation requests processed by Twitch increased 37% in H2.
 This is within the expected volumes of valid Subpoenas/Preservation Holds we have received from Law Enforcement.

-Safety at Twitch
+H2 2021 Transparency Report
 H1 2021 Transparency Report
 2020 Transparency Report
 Company